-To characterize the global pattern and distribution of MHBs, we started with 51 sets of published Whole Genome Bisulfite Sequencing (WGBS) data from human primary tissues11,12, as well as the H1 human embryonic stem cells, in vitro derived progenitors13 and human cancer cell line14,15.
+We started with 51 sets of published whole genome bisulfite sequencing (WGBS) data from human primary tissues11,12, as well as the H1 human embryonic stem cells, in vitro derived progenitors13 and human cancer cell line14,15.
 We also included an in-house generated WGBS data set from 10 adult tissues of one human donor.
-Across this set of 61 samples (>2000x combined genome coverage) we identified a total of ~ 55 billion methylation haplotype informative reads that cover 58.2% of autosomal CpGs.
+Across these 61 samples (>2000x combined genome coverage) we identified a total of ~ 55 billion methylation haplotype informative reads that cover 58.2% of autosomal CpGs.
 The uncovered CpG sites were either in regions with low mappability, or CpG sparse regions where there are too few CpG sites within Illumina read pairs for deriving informative haplotypes.
-We identified 147,888 MHBs at the average size of 95bp and minimum 3 CpGs per block, which represents ~0.5% of the human genome that tends to be tightly co-regulated on the epigenetic status at the level of single DNA molecules (Supplementary Table 1a, Supplementary Fig. 1ab).
+We then partitioned the full human genome into blocks of tightly coupled CpG methylation sites, which we called methylation haplotype blocks (MHBs, Figure 1b), using a r2 cutoff of 0.5.
+Similar to the partitioning of genetic haplotype blocks, slightly different cutoff values, such as 0.3 or 0.7, resulted in only minor quantitative differences in the block size and number without affecting the global pattern (data not shown).
+We identified 147,888 MHBs at the average size of 95bp and minimum 3 CpGs per block, which represents ~0.5% of the human genome that tends to be tightly co-regulated on the epigenetic status at the level of single DNA molecules (Supplementary Table 1, Supplementary Figure 1ab).
 The majority of CpG sites within the same MHBs are near perfectly coupled (r2 ~1.0) regardless of the sample type.
-We found that methylation LD extends further along the DNA in stem cells and progenitors, compared with normal adult tissue, both in the fraction of tightly coupled CpG pairs (94.8% versus 91.2%, P-value<2.6x10-16), and the over-representation of partially coupled CpG pairs that are over 100 bp apart while the linkage was slightly decayed in primary cancer dataset (87.8%, mixture of CRC and LC) and the result was validated by another independent WGBS data from kidney cancer16 (Figure 1c, Supplementary Fig. 2).
-Gene Ontology enrichment analysis to MHB regions whose r2 is decayed compared with normal shown significantly associated with number of cancer related pathway and functions (Supplementary Table 1b).
-This is consistent to our previous observations on a smaller BSPP data set on 2,020 CpG islands3 for culture cell lines and another previous report17.
+We found that methylation LD extends further along the DNA in stem cells and progenitors, compared with normal adult tissue, both in the fraction of tightly coupled CpG pairs (94.8% versus 91.2%, P-value<2.6x10-16), and the over-representation of partially coupled CpG pairs that are over 100 bp apart while the linkage was slightly decayed in primary cancer dataset (87.8%, mixture of CRC and LC) and the result was validated by another independent WGBS data from kidney cancer16 (Figure 1c, Supplementary Figure 2).
+Gene Ontology enrichment analysis to MHB regions whose r2 is decayed compared with normal found significant association with cancer related pathways and functions (Supplementary Table 2).
+This is consistent with our previous observations on a smaller data set with 2,020 CpG islands3 for culture cell lines and another previous report17.
 Interestingly, in tumor samples, we observed a reduction of perfectly coupled CpG pairs, which could be related to the pattern of discordant methylation recently reported in variable methylation regions (VMR)18,19.